sagiegurari/funcs-js/README.md

 <a name="overview"></a>
 ## Overview
-The funcs provides different utility functions which enable to wrap functions and modify their behavior.
+The funcs-js provides different utility functions which enable to wrap functions and modify their behavior.

 This library requires no external dependencies, and it is supported for both browser and node.js environments.